 The most common cause is severe or repeated respiratory infections.
 Other causes include

 Doctors may suspect bronchiectasis because of a person's symptoms or the presence (currently or in the past) of a condition thought to cause bronchiectasis.
 Tests are done to confirm the diagnosis and assess the extent and location of the disease.
 Chest x-rays can often detect the lung changes caused by bronchiectasis.
 However, occasionally, x-ray results are normal.
-Computed tomography (CT) is the most sensitive test to identify and confirm the diagnosis and to determine the extent and severity of the disease.
+Computed tomography (CT) is the most accurate test to identify and confirm the diagnosis and to determine the extent and severity of the disease.

 After bronchiectasis is diagnosed, tests are often done to check for disorders that may be causing or contributing to it.
 Such tests may include the following:

-Genetic testing for cystic fibrosis may be needed when there is a family history, repeated respiratory infections, or other unusual findings in a child or young adult, even when other typical features of cystic fibrosis are absent.
+Genetic testing for cystic fibrosis may be needed when there is a family history, repeated respiratory infections, or other unusual findings in a child or adult, even when other typical features of cystic fibrosis are absent.

 Early identification and treatment of conditions that tend to cause bronchiectasis may prevent its development or reduce its severity.
 More than half the cases of bronchiectasis in children can be accurately diagnosed and promptly treated.

 Avoiding toxic fumes, gases, smoke, and injurious dusts also helps prevent bronchiectasis or reduce its severity.
 Inhalation of foreign objects into the airways by children may be prevented by watching what they put in their mouth.
-Avoiding over-sedation from drugs or alcohol and seeking medical care for neurologic symptoms (such as impaired consciousness) or gastrointestinal symptoms (such as difficulty in swallowing and regurgitation or coughing after eating) may help to prevent aspiration.
+Avoiding over-sedation due to drugs or alcohol and seeking medical care for neurologic symptoms (such as impaired consciousness) or gastrointestinal symptoms (such as difficulty in swallowing and regurgitation or coughing after eating) may help to prevent aspiration.
 Also, drops of mineral oil or petroleum jelly should never be placed in the nose because they can be inhaled into the lungs.

 Treatment and Prognosis